spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 <br />

-Select the **Profile** section in the left **Main Menu** to create a cluster profile made up of the core infrastructure layers and a manifest of a sample Kubernetes application, [Hello Universe](https://github.com/spectrocloud/hello-universe#hello-universe).
+Select the **Profile** section in the left **Main Menu** to create a cluster profile comprising the core infrastructure layers and a manifest of a sample Kubernetes application, [Hello Universe](https://github.com/spectrocloud/hello-universe#hello-universe).

 Click on the **Add Cluster Profile** button, and provide the details in the wizard that follows.
 The wizard displays the following sections.